 Public Art Design Council

 The Public Art Design Council is made up of seven (7) members nominated by the Mayor and confirmed by the City Council.
-Such members shall be selected because of their expertise in visual arts, architecture,historical preservation, or affiliation with a local business or public entity.
+Such members shall be selected because of their expertise in visual arts, architecture, historical preservation, or affiliation with a local business or public entity.
 Membership on the Design is limited to two consecutive full terms.
 A single term is 3 years.
-Ex-Officio members with unlimited terms and voting privileges also include the directors of parks and facilities, downtown development, planning and development, and arts and humanities.
+Ex-Officio members with unlimited terms and voting privileges also include the directors of parks and facilities, downtown development, planning and development, arts and humanities and the art center.

 The Design Council shall elect one of its members as chairperson, and one its members as vice-chairperson, who shall act as chairperson during the absence or incapability of the chairperson.
 The term of office of the chairperson and vice-chairperson shall be for one year, and no person shall serve more than two consecutive terms in the same office unless such election to the immediately subsequent term be made by members of the Design Council by unanimous vote.